ewlarson/umedia-solr/README.md

-# Docker Images for GeoBlacklight
+# Docker Images for UMedia

 - Solr